AppImage/docs.appimage.org/source/packaging-guide/creating-appdir-structure/manually-full.rst

 Creating an AppImage from the AppDir
 ------------------------------------

-To create an AppImage from the AppDir, you need ``appimagetool``.
+To create an AppImage from the AppDir, you need :ref:`appimagetool`.
 You can get it by downloading the `latest release <https://github.com/AppImage/appimagetool/releases/latest>`__.
 After downloading the AppImage, you have to make it executable as usual:

 .. code-block:: shell